A look at what's happening around the New York Jets:

 Wilkerson is their entree into the top 10, the bargaining chip that could allow them to improve their current position, 20th.
 Because of their surplus at defensive end, the Jets see Wilkerson as a movable asset.
 They see a trade as a cap-clearing, need-filling measure, and that's why they're exploring potential trade-up scenarios.

 In my opinion, the only way a Wilkerson trade makes sense is if he brings back a quarterback, Jared Goff or Carson Wentz.
 In that case, you could justify dealing your best defensive player, who still is only 26 years old.
-Otherwise, it's just a glorified fire sale unless they get blown away by an offer, which is unlikely.
+Otherwise, it's just a glorified fire sale unless they get blown away by an offer.

 If the Jets walk away with one of this class' top two quarterbacks, they will have successfully used Wilkerson to address a decades-old issue: The franchise-quarterback void.

 The wild card is Paxton Lynch, widely regarded as the No. 3 quarterback.
 The Jets are showing interest -- a staffer was buzzing about his arm strength at his wind-swept pro day -- but they might not have to trade up for him because he could slip to 20.
 Lynch is considered less NFL-ready than Goff and Wentz, so I'm not sure if he'd be worth a trade that includes Wilkerson.

 Just because the Jets are motivated, there's no guarantee a trade will happen.
 The unsigned Wilkerson has the franchise tag, which means it takes three to tango.
 Both the Jets and Wilkerson have to find a team willing to meet his contractual demands and surrender compensation to the Jets.
 Easier said than executed.